How to Choose Between TTL and Explicit Invalidation

 redis-cli INFO stats | grep -E "expired_keys|evicted_keys" - A high

 evicted_keysdelta relative toexpired_keyssignalsmaxmemory-policyintervention.
-A stagnantexpired_keyscounter indicates the active expire cycle is CPU-starved or blocked by long-running commands.
-Validate withredis-cli SLOWLOG GET 10to identify blocking operations. - Monitor real-time throughput:
+A stagnantexpired_keyscounter with rising TTL-bearing keys indicates the active expire cycle is CPU-starved or blocked by long-running commands.
+Validate with:redis-cli SLOWLOG GET 10 - Monitor real-time throughput:

-For Python implementations, deterministic cache stampedes are mitigated via jittered TTLs: ttl = base_ttl + random.uniform(0, jitter).
-Refer to Python’s standard library documentation for random.uniform to ensure statistically sound distribution.
+Refer to Python's standard library documentation for random.random to ensure statistically sound distribution.
 Short TTLs during multi-second transactions risk mid-operation expiration, causing partial state visibility or phantom reads.
 Always wrap cache writes in application-level idempotency checks when TTLs fall below transaction latency bounds.

 Explicit invalidation enforces deterministic coherence by purging or updating keys synchronously upon source-of-truth mutations.
 This eliminates consistency windows but demands rigorous application-layer orchestration.
 Distributed implementations typically leverage Redis Pub/Sub, Streams, or tag-based SCAN routines.
 The primary failure vector is missed invalidation due to network partitions, consumer lag, or race conditions between database commits and invalidation dispatches.